Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 ### The Solution

-Chevrotain solves the problem of "understanding" the grammar structure by running the Parser in a "Recording Mode" with **alternative implementations** of the parsing methods (OR/MANY/OPTION/...), the results of these "recordings" are saved on the Parser instance and are accessible via the [getGastProductions](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#getGAstProductions) method.
-However for this to work successfully there are a couple of implicit assumptions..
+Chevrotain solves the problem of "understanding" the grammar structure by running the Parser in a "Recording Mode" with **alternative implementations** of the parsing methods (OR/MANY/OPTION/...).
+The results of these "recordings" are saved on the Parser instance and are accessible via the [getGastProductions](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#getGAstProductions) method.
+However, for this to work successfully there are a couple of implicit assumptions.

 ### Assumption 1 - The Parser won't throw errors during recording.

-Any error thrown during the recording phase will obviously fail the recording and thus make the parser un-usable.
+Any error thrown during the recording phase will obviously fail the recording and thus make the parser unusable.
-These are normally easy to fix and identify by an end user as the runtime error message will be modified (By Chevrotain) to indicate it occurred during the "recording phase" and the stack trace will easily "point" the end user towards the source of the problem.
+These are normally easy to fix and identify by an end user, as the runtime error message will be modified (by Chevrotain) to indicate it occurred during the "recording phase" and the stack trace will easily "point" the end user towards the source of the problem.

-let us inspect some scenarios to fully understand the problem.
+Let us inspect some scenarios to fully understand the problem.
-The root issue is making assumptions on the structure and values returned by the Parsing DSL methods.
+The root issue is making assumptions about the structure and values returned by the Parsing DSL methods.
-Lets first consider an example that will **not** cause an error.
+Let's first consider an example that will **not** cause an error.

 ```javascript
 class SafeEmbeddedActionsExample extends EmbeddedActionsParser {